-The Sentinel-1 dual polarisation (VV+VH) High Resolution IW mode data used in this guide were geometrically corrected in SNAP using SRTM 30m (1 arcsec) Digital Elevation Model and projected to the same pixel spacing and geographical lat/long grid as the PALSAR-2 mosaics.
-The data were corrected for near-far range incidence angle variations and are thus given as $\gamma^{o}$ .
-Radiometric corrections for topography (Radiometric Terrain Correction, RTC) was however not available and terrain relief effects therefore remain in the images, as can be seen in several of the examples in section 3 below.
+The Sentinel-1 dual polarisation (VV+VH) High Resolution IW mode data used in this guide were geometrically corrected using 30 m Digital Elevation Model (Copernicus DEM by the SentinelHub) and SRTM by SNAP) and projected to the same geographical lat/long grid as the PALSAR-2 mosaics.
+The data were corrected for near-far range incidence angle variations and are thus given as gamma-nought ( $\gamma^o$ ).
+Radiometric slope corrections (Radiometric Terrain Correction, RTC) were undertaken by the SentinelHub but was not available by SNAP and terrain relief effects therefore remain in the SNAP images, as can be seen in some of of the examples in section 3 below.

-The output data, given in 32 bits FLOAT format, represent backscatter power, and the VV and VH images were thus converted from image digital numbers (DN) to $\gamma$ 0 by the equation:
+The SNAP output data, given in 32 bits FLOAT format, represent backscatter power, and the VV and VH images were thus converted from image digital numbers (DN) to $\gamma$ ° by the equation:

-$$\gamma^{o} = 10 \log{10}(DN)$$ [dB]
+$$\gamma^{o} = 10 \log{10}() [dB]$$